Prerequisite/Corequisite Key

 P: CJ-101

 This course provides an overview of the history and philosophical foundations of probation and parole in the United States.
-Criminological theories concerned with probation and parole supervision are considered.
+Criminological theories concerning probation and parole supervision are considered.
 Laws and court decisions relating to probation and parole are assessed and current issues and problems in probation and parole are explored.
 Offered fall.

 CJ 312